 Change Starts At The Top

 I recently had a conversation with a partner of a CPA firm.
 She attended a public training I was giving on Building a Better Network.
-As I presented, I could see her eagerly taking notes which made me happy that she was finding so much value in what I was sharing.
-She approached me after the training and told me how much she had gotten out of my talk.
+As I presented, I could see her eagerly taking notes.
+It made me happy that she was finding so much value in what I was sharing.
+She approached me after the training and told me how much she received out of my talk.
 I joked that she was a great student and that I had noticed she had taken a flurry of notes.
 She smiled and said, “Well, there’s lots to learn and boy does my firm need this.”

-Turns out she works with a firm that has a culture problem.
+Turns out she works with a firm that has a corporate culture problem.
 It’s an older firm with an established reputation and apparently an old way of doing things.
 This “tried and true” approach is beginning to create issues for some of the firm’s younger recruits.
-The firm’s outdated, old fashioned style of operation is effecting not only employee morale, but is beginning to impact client retention.
+The firm’s outdated, old fashioned operation style is effecting not only employee morale, but is beginning to impact client retention.

-This young lady has only been a partner for a few years and was handpicked by the senior partner as someone who could play a pivotal role in shaping the firm’s future.
+This young lady has only been a partner for a few years.
+And handpicked by the senior partner as someone who could play a pivotal role in shaping the firm’s future.
 With promises to utilize her skills to champion the next iteration of the firm’s maturation and development she eagerly took the opportunity.
-Unfortunately since that time, she’s been very disappointed by the lack of real commitment to change by her partners and feels stuck.
-She now thinks the only reason they offered her the opportunity to be a fully vested partners was for the “appearance” it offered; having a youthful female in a partnership position looks good when it comes to recruiting.
+Unfortunately since that time, she’s been very disappointed by the lack of real commitment to change by her partners and feels stuck, and she now thinks the only reason they offered her the opportunity to be a fully vested partners was for the “appearance” it offered; having a youthful female in a partnership position looks good when it comes to recruiting.

 Clearly she’s in a difficult position.
-She sees the potential of what could be (changing of the guard) but is faced with the reality of what is (old guard still holding on).
+She sees the potential of what could be (changing of the guard) but is faced with the reality of what is (old guard still holding on) and what type of impact could it pose with her vision in the corporate culture.

-Though she wasn’t exactly asking for advice on how to deal with her partners, I sensed she was looking for some so I gave it.
+Though she wasn’t exactly asking for advice on how to deal with her partners, I sensed she was.
+So I gave her some.

 “How connected do you feel to your partners?”
 I asked.